Any expression returning a sequence of items was previously evaluated with lazy evaluation. This method of evaluation returns an

 So why don't we use this evaluation method all the time?
 The main advantages of lazy evaluation is that the values are not computed until they are needed, and if they are not needed they are not computed.
 Lazy evaluation leaves the caller in full control of the program flow, but eager evaluation keeps control of the program flow and only returns it once all the values have been computed.

+model, and derive from the fact that the enumerator must be yield control of what it is doing and be able to continue where it left off.
 The ability to abort computation from an eager evaluation could be implemented by raising an exception when the last item required has been processed (although this comes at a cost).

 The most efficient way to implement the ability to halt and continue processing in eager evaluation is with coroutines.
 This would combine all the benifits of both eager and lazy evaluation.
 Support for coroutines have recently been added to Mono.
 They are not supported by the Microsoft .NET runtime however and will not be in the near future so it may be many years before we can try this approach.